intel/intel-extension-for-tensorflow/latest/_sources/examples/accelerate_alexnet_by_quantization/README.md.txt

 1. Python should be 3.9 or newer version.

-2. TensorFlow should be 2.13.0
+2. TensorFlow should be 2.14.0

 ### Set up Intel® Extension for Tensorflow* for GPU

 Install Intel® Extension for Tensorflow* in the running environment:

 ```
-python -m pip install --upgrade intel-extension-for-tensorflow[gpu]
+python -m pip install --upgrade intel-extension-for-tensorflow[xpu]

 ```